yuin/goldmark/.github/ISSUE_TEMPLATE.md

 4. What did you do? :
 5. What did you expect to see? :
 6. What did you see instead? :
+7. (Feature request only): Why you can not implement it as an extension?: